How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 waiting for our laundry to dry in Zambia

-Besides the packing, most people generally ask us how we keep up with laundry.
-Laundry is something we absolutely hate thinking about when we travel.
-It’s always a pain, always a hassle, always inconvenient, and hardly ever easy.
-It’s not like hotel laundromat pricing is practical for anyone, $8.00 for a pair of socks?
-No thank you!
+Besides packing, most people ask us how we keep up with laundry.
+Laundry is something we hate thinking about when we travel.
+It’s always a pain, hassle, inconvenient, and hardly ever easy.
+It’s not like hotel laundromat pricing is practical for anyone. $8.00 for a pair of socks?
+No, thank you!
 Can you tell I hate doing laundry while traveling?
+We typically have to do our laundry every two weeks.
+When we were in Costa Rica, it was hot and humid, and we wanted to get it done sooner.
+In the winter, we can go much longer since we do not sweat in our clothes and can often wear items multiple times.
+Humidity is not your friend when it comes to laundry.

-When we know we have to do laundry we always try to book an Airbnb with a washer.
-They have a filter where you can select to only see properties with this feature.
+When we know we must do laundry, we always try to book an Airbnb with a washer.
+They have a filter where you can select only to see properties with this feature.
 In North America, I often find that many corporate hotels (Marriott or Double Tree) will have washer/dryer units you can pay to use, and we never hesitate to do a load when this is available.
+Laundry services are cheap throughout Southeast Asia, and we can often get all our clothes washed, dried, and folded for $5-$10.
+Throughout Africa, we would seek out local women to wash, hang dry, and iron our clothes for $5-$10.

 Flights